About Us > People

 Sonia Talsi

-I joined the Rank Foundation in October 2022 as the Assistant Director of Operations.
-I am responsible for the Foundation’s operations, with a particular focus on creating a collaborative co-working space for our Network members and social sector partners in our Shoreditch, London office.
+I joined The Rank Foundation in October 2022 and look after the Foundation’s operations, with a particular focus on creating a collaborative co-working space for our Network members and social sector partners in our Shoreditch, London office.

 I have extensive experience in operations and project management.
 After working in the charity sector, I transitioned into education sector management for over 18 years.
 I have also held positions as a charity treasurer and a trustee.